gan-police/frequency-forensics/README.md

 - Having an open source software available for the community (e.g., media) to check the vericity of content.
 - Benchmark for the community and extensions (e.g., paper comes and they have to be able to avoid being recognized by our software but at the same time new comes).
+- If easily generated content is everywhere, the source is key to determine the vericity of the content.
+-